 - Cutting out sugar and empty carbs as fungi feed on sugar and carbs.

-If you suspect you have food allergies and/or leaky gut (they tend to go together) click here.
+If you suspect you have food allergies and/or leaky gut (they tend to go together) I wrote a post on how to heal food allergies click here.

 NOTE: I am not opposed to antibiotics as in many cases they saves lives.
 This is also not to replace your physician’s advice.
 It’s important for people to be in charge and informed of their health.
 If you do get that prescription for antibiotics you could always talk to your doctor about taking probiotics as well.
 Remember, antibiotics will deplete your gut flora.
 You could also discuss taking natural anti-fungals like oil of oregano, as antibiotics feed fungus.